iWinston/typeorm-plus/docs/select-query-builder.md

 This will skip the first 5 users and take 10 users after them.

-`take` and `skip` may look like we are using `limit` and `offset`, but they don't.
+`take` and `skip` may look like we are using `limit` and `offset`, but they aren't.
 `limit` and `offset` may not work as you expect once you have more complicated queries with joins or subqueries.
 Using `take` and `skip` will prevent those issues.

 ## Set locking

 QueryBuilder supports both optimistic and pessimistic locking.
-To use pessimistic read locking use following method:
+To use pessimistic read locking use the following method:

 ```typescript
 const users = await getRepository(User)